A window manager in a Unix context is software that controls the placement and appearance of windows under the X Window System.

 If you wish to use a window manager or desktop environment which is not on the list then you will have to login using some other window manager and install it yourself.
 This can be done using the instructions at Software installation under Unix.
 (Note that installing something like GNOME or KDE will bring with it hundreds of other dependent RPMs!).
 Once it is installed, log out of your current session and the new manager/environment should now appear on the list of Sessions you can select.

-The Failsafe Terminal is an environment with a single window which does not start the X server and does not source any of the usual "dot" configuration files (such as .profile) in your home directory.
+The Failsafe Terminal is an environment with a single window which does not start the X server and does not source any of the usual "dot" configuration files (such as .profile) which you might have in your home directory.
 It is intended as a way in when everything else is going wrong - for example if you have made a faulty modification to one of your configuration files which results in login failure.